Demand resilience for teams that need visibility without channel theater

 What makes this outcome different from a generic content sprint?

-The output is a linked page system with metadata, schema, and noindex controls built in.
-The brief, citations, proof blocks, and CTA pair all come from structured inputs.
+The output is a governed page system with metadata, schema, and noindex controls already built in.
+Scope, citations, proof blocks, and CTAs are defined before the rollout expands.

 Does the attribution layer require a heavy SaaS build?